ercong21/MultiKnow/README.md

 @inproceedings{nie2025bmike53,
-  title={BMIKE-53: Investigating Cross-Lingual Knowledge Editing with In-Context Learning}, author={Nie, Ercong and Shao, Bo and Wang, Mingyang and Ding, Zifeng and Schmid, Helmut and Sch{\"u}tze, Hinrich}, booktitle={Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL)}, year={2025}
+  title={BMIKE-53: Investigating Cross-Lingual Knowledge Editing with In-Context Learning}, author={Nie, Ercong and Shao, Bo and Wang, Mingyang and Ding, Zifeng and Schmid, Helmut and Sch{\"u}tze, Hinrich}, booktitle={Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL 2025)}, year={2025}
 }
 ```